yvolynets-mlnx/SONiC/doc/pfc_asym/PFC_Asymmetric_HLD.md

 - Send 10000 packets for lossy priorities from non-server port (src) to all server ports (dst)
 - Verify that packets are not dropped on src port
 - Verify that packets are not dropped on dst ports
-- Verify that packets are transmitted from from dst ports
+- Verify that packets are transmitted from dst ports
 - Send 10000 packets for lossless priorities from non-server port (src) to all server ports (dst)
 - Verify that some packets are dropped on src port, which means that Rx queue is full
 - Verify that some packets are dropped on dst ports, which means that Tx buffer is full